WasmEdge/docs/docs/develop/rust/wasinn/openvino.md

 Where the `wasi_nn::GRAPH_ENCODING_OPENVINO` means using the OpenVINO™ backend, and `wasi_nn::EXECUTION_TARGET_CPU` means running the computation on CPU.

-Finally, we sort the output and then print the top-5 classification result:
+Finally, we sort the output and then print the top-5 classification results:

 ```rust
 let results = sort_results(&output_buffer);